jaquerinte/Skeletor/wiki.md

 * "true":Bool state
 * "false":Bool state
 * "wire": Connexion between modules
+* "vwire": Create a verilog wire that can be acces from verilog and skeletor
 * "->": Assign connections between ports and wires
 * "top": Top module of your project
 * "+"                           {return ret(opas);}